Best Keyboard Android Apps for 2026 – AI, Grammar, and More

 Grammarly Keyboard: The Grammar Specialist

-Grammarly's keyboard has long been the go-to for grammar nerds, and its 2025 version maintains that reputation with improved AI.
+Grammarly's keyboard has long been the go-to for grammar nerds, and its 2026 version maintains that reputation with significantly improved AI capabilities.

 Key features: